 The RAP Consultants commenced fieldwork in March 2015.
-The RAP and LAP for Package 01 polders was undertaken during the year, and substantially completed in the current quarter with formal submission planned for 3rd Quarter (January-March 2016).
-The list of affected squatters and tenants have been updated, their inventory of losses (IOL) updated and their ID numbers based on category of losses have been devised.
+The RAP and LAP for Package 01 polders was undertaken during the year, and substantially completed with formal submission in the current quarter as planned.
+The list of affected squatters and tenants have been updated, including their inventory of losses (IOL) updated and their ID numbers based on category of losses have been devised.

-The number of Project-Affected Households and Entitled Persons as of this date is presented in the table below5.
+The number of Project-Affected Households and Entitled Persons as of this date (and prior quarter) is presented in the table below8.
+It may be noted that PAHs include both titled and non-titled households, where EPs include only non-titled persons - squatters, tenants, wage laborers, etc.